dcalc/WaLSAtools_fork/docs/python/dominant-frequency-example.md

 # Worked Example - NRMP: Dominant Frequency

 This example demonstrates the application of dominant frequency analysis to a synthetic spatio-temporal dataset.
 The dataset comprises a time series of 2D images, representing the evolution of wave patterns over both space and time.
-By analyzing the dominant frequencies at each spatial location, we can gain insights into the spatial distribution of oscillatory behavior and identify potential wave modes.
+By analysing the dominant frequencies at each spatial location, we can gain insights into the spatial distribution of oscillatory behaviour and identify potential wave modes.

 !!! walsa-example "Analysis and Figure"